MD Reviews Sound Therapy Tinnitus Options

 While tinnitus sound therapy will not cure ringing in the ears, it is a very effective tool for managing and reducing the perceived loudness of tinnitus, promoting habituation, and improving overall quality of life for individuals living with chronic ear ringing.

-The philosophy behind TRT is correct, in my opinion.
 The neurophysiological model of tinnitus explains the perception of tinnitus based on changes in the central auditory system of the brain.
 This means that tinnitus is a result of maladaptive neuroplastic changes and that successful treatment requires a rewiring process in the brain.

 Where TRT falls short is that it focuses solely on the tinnitus sound and not the other factors that drive tinnitus.
 Research in my academic clinic has shown that loud tinnitus is related to a migraine-like phenomenon in the brain.
 Without addressing this, there is only so much that tinnitus sound therapy can do.
 This same critique is true for devices that deliver bimodal stimulation for tinnitus.